Steelcase (SCS) – A Better Than Expected 2Q26

 Balance Sheet

-At the end of the first quarter of fiscal 2025, total borrowings under the Company’s debt agreements totaled $34.7 million and the Company had $20.4 million of excess availability under its revolving credit facility.
+At the end of the second quarter of fiscal 2025, total borrowings under the Company’s debt agreements totaled $31.1 million and the Company had $42.6 million of excess availability under its revolving credit facility.

-Net inventory at the end of the first quarter of fiscal 2025 was $62.3 million compared to $56.7 million at the end of the first quarter of fiscal 2024.
+Net inventory at the end of the second quarter of fiscal 2025 was $76.7 million compared to $66.3 million at the end of the second quarter of fiscal 2024.
+The year-over-year increase in inventory was driven by approximately $5.2 million higher inventory carrying value due to tariffs as well as our strategic decision to ship goods earlier in advance of the expiration of reciprocal tariff extensions.

 Outlook

-For the second quarter of fiscal 2025 the Company expects the following:
+For the third quarter of fiscal 2025 the Company expects the following:

-Net sales to be approximately flat to down 3% compared to the prior year period.
+• Net sales to be approximately flat to up 3% compared to the prior year period.

-Operating Income as a percentage of net sales to be approximately (1)% to 1%.
+• Adjusted operating income as a percentage of net sales to be approximately 1% to 4%.

 Given the uncertainty related to the potential impact and duration of current tariff policy, the Company is not providing guidance for the full year fiscal 2025.